bo-rc/cs241/OS-Three-Easy-Pieces.md

 * **Circular wait**: There exists a circular chain of threads such that each thread holds one more resources (e.g., locks) that are being requested by the next thread in the chain.
+ * if a system has only one single lock, no deadlock can occur.

 Solution is to prevent one of the four conditions from arising.